jazbelrose/v1.3-mylg/frontend/src/dashboard/project/features/slides/README.md

 1. Click on any slide thumbnail in the sidebar to switch to it
 2. Edit content using the full-featured Lexical editor
-3. Changes are auto-saved after 2 seconds of inactivity
+3. Changes are auto-saved after ~1.5 seconds of inactivity
+4. If a thumbnail was marked dirty, it's generated immediately after autosave (no extra delay)
+5. UI uses cache-busted URLs for immediate visual feedback
+6. Sanitized thumbnail URLs are persisted to backend

 ### Reordering Slides